 Elected November 2013 - November 2021

 Kelly Perez, Vice President, was elected to her first term in November 2013.
 Kelly received her Bachelor of Arts degree in Public Administration/Public Affairs from Florida Atlantic University.
 Kelly’s past work experience includes a social worker, a medical social worker, event planner, wedding coordinator, and educational consultant.
 She is presently a small business owner and serves as an educational consultant on a part-time basis.
-Kelly has been involved with Littleton Public Schools for 18 years as chair of the PTO President Council, chair of the PTO Joint Scholarship Committee, PTO president, school accountability chair, and principal search committees for Runyon Elementary School, Powell Middle School, Arapahoe High School, and Heritage High School.
+Kelly has been involved with Littleton Public Schools as chair of the PTO President Council, chair of the PTO Joint Scholarship Committee, PTO president, school accountability chair, and principal search committees for Runyon Elementary School, Powell Middle School, Arapahoe High School, and Heritage High School.
 Kelly served on the Financial Advisory Committee, Wellness Committee, Calendar Committee, and the Educational Technology Advisory Committee.
-Kelly participated in the 2010 Mill Levy campaign, is a member of the Greater Littleton Youth Initiative, LPS Foundation, School Attendance Review Board, and has volunteered as a room parent for 14 years.
-Kelly is currently Board liaison to the Rocky Mountain School of Expeditionary Learning (RMSEL) and the Safety and Mental Health Advisory Committee (SMHAC).
+Kelly was a member of the Greater Littleton Youth Initiative, LPS Foundation, School Attendance Review Board, and has volunteered as a room parent.
+Kelly is currently Board liaison to the Rocky Mountain School of Expeditionary Learning (RMSEL) and the Gifted and Talented Advisory Committee.
+Kelly and husband Rey's five children have attended Littleton Public Schools.

 Elected November 2015 – November 2019